xirdneh/misc-scripts/awk/colorized/django/README.md

-#gawk script to colorize django log output
+#`gawk` Script to colorize django log output
+Tries to colorize some aspects of the django log outputs.
+Based on the below format.

 ##Format expected
 A verbose format: `[%(asctime)s] %(levelname)s [%(name)s:%(lineno)s] %(message)s`